Dmitriy Bunin

 Flowbite Icons offers a comprehensive set of over 520+ free open-source icons designed for web and mobile interfaces as scalable SVGs with adjustable stroke width.

-Flowbite icons are fully customizable and are designed to seamlessly integrate with frameworks like Tailwind CSS and Bootstrap.
+Flowbite icons are fully customizable and designed to integrate seamlessly with frameworks like Tailwind CSS and Bootstrap.
 The Flowbite collection features 10 categories, covering everything from basic UI elements to detailed illustrations.

-Fork Awesome is a complete icon font that is perfect for web apps design.
+Fork Awesome is a complete icon font perfect for web app design.
 It has 800+ open-source icons, most of which come in outline and fill styles.
 This icon pack has a long history of development and a comprehensive Get Started guide to help you fork these icons into your project.

 The most famous icon library that offers both free and premium vector icons.
 Font Awesome Free is an open-source branch that includes 2,000+ icons suitable for commercial and open-source projects licensed under CC BY 4.0.